 Next generation sequencing (NGS) has found wide applicability, including determining and characterizing unknown sequences, detecting changes and variability in known sequences, and quantifying gene expression.
 One of the greatest advantages of NGS is the ability to sequence and analyze large numbers of samples simultaneously.

 During library prep, the DNA extracted from each sample is first fragmented, either mechanically or enzymatically, and then ligated with known index sequences.
 Several sample libraries, each tagged with unique index sequences, can then be pooled or multiplexed for sequencing.
-As many as 20,000 indexes can be designed for high-accuracy multiplexing .
+As many as 20,000 indexes are then designed for high-accuracy multiplexing .

 gBlocks Gene Fragments

 gBlocks Gene Fragments are linear, double-stranded DNA fragments that can be custom-designed as spike-in controls for NGS.
-These controls, subject to the same experimental conditions as the target sequence, can be used in sample tracking, measuring assay parameters, quality control analysis, and validation.
+These in-process controls—subject to the same experimental conditions as the sample—can be used to (1) measure and quantify technical bias, (2) track samples, and (3) measure assay parameters for quantification, quality control analysis, and validation (Figure 1).

-The sequence of gBlocks fragments, which are 125–3000 bp in length, can be designed to be completely non-homologous to the target DNA sequence or resemble the target in terms of library insert length and GC content.
+The sequence of gBlocks fragments, which are 125–3000 bp in length, is designed to be completely non-homologous to the target DNA sequence or to resemble the target in terms of library insert length and GC content .
 These controls can also contain specific sequences such as primer binding sites or other regions of interest present within the target sequence.

-When using these fragments as spike-in controls, gBlocks can be re-suspended to a specific copy number (or a known concentration) and added to samples either before DNA extraction, after fragmentation, or after library prep.
-It is essential to measure the concentration or copies of the control added to samples to ensure that the gBlocks fragments do not overwhelm target sequencing data.
+When using these fragments as spike-in controls, gBlocks are re-suspended to a specific copy number (or a known concentration) then added to samples either before DNA extraction, after fragmentation, or after library prep.
+It is essential to measure the concentration (or copies) of the control added to samples to make sure that the gBlocks fragments do not overwhelm target sequencing data.

 Cross-contamination or sample swaps during processing and library prep could result in misassigned reads [2–6].
-To mitigate this risk, a unique gBlocks control fragment can be spiked into each sample and used to track the presence of its associated target DNA sequence during data analysis to identify any cross-contamination events.
+To mitigate this risk, a unique gBlocks control fragment are spiked into each sample and used to track the presence of its associated target DNA sequence during data analysis to readily identify any sample swap events.

-Controls for sample tracking can be added to samples either prior to DNA fragmentation such that the gBlocks fragment is subject to the same fragmentation conditions as the target DNA, or controls can be added after fragmentation, as long as the gBlocks lengths are similar to the mean fragment size.
-Alternatively, gBlocks can also be spiked in after library prep (but before pooling) by designing indexes and flow-cell attachment sites into the gBlocks sequences themselves.
+Controls for sample tracking are added to samples either before DNA fragmentation (so that the gBlocks fragment is subject to the same fragmentation conditions as the target DNA), or controls are added after fragmentation, as long as the gBlocks lengths are similar to the mean fragment size.

 - gBlocks controls should bear no homology to the target sequence.

-- When using multiple gBlocks controls to track several samples, ensure that there is no homology between the control sequences themselves.
+- When using multiple gBlocks controls to track several samples, make sure that there is no homology between the control sequences themselves.